edenspiekermann/espi-devblog/_posts/2018-08-10-performance-profiling-with-craft-cms.md

 > The [Yii Debug Toolbar](https://www.yiiframework.com/extension/yii-debug-toolbar) is a configurable set of panels that display various debug information about the current request/response and when clicked, displays more details about the panel's content.

 ### Enable Debugger Toolbar
+**11th August UPDATE: The awesome nystudio107 told me, that you don't have to be in devMode.
+So you can skip this part**

 To enable the debugger toolbar, you first need to enable `devMode` in your `config/general.php`.

 ```js